 Making Policies & Procedures

-In 2002, she brought her experience and expertise back to MicroCare.
+In 2002, Heather brought her experience and expertise back to MicroCare.
 “I returned to MicroCare to manage business operations and to head up the newly forming Human Resources Department,” she said.
 “That quickly led to defining and establishing new procedures, protocols and policies because we were growing quickly and had to make sure everybody was moving in the same direction,” she explained.
 Heather served as Business and HR Manager until 2010 when she was named Vice President of Business Operations.

 A Sense of Humor and Open Ears

 Heather is pleased with the positive working environment and the way employees treat each other at MicroCare.
 “It’s a culture of respect for everybody on our team,” she explained.
-“We value our people and appreciate their input.
+“We value our people and appreciate their ideas.
 It’s still a company where everybody knows everyone’s name.
 It’s unique and inclusive.
 It’s a place where people enjoy working.”

 Under Heather’s guidance, MicroCare also works in supporting the community through local charitable organizations that are near and dear to our hearts, especially those that work in the areas of health, education, and environment.
 “This year we’re working with the local high school,” she explained.
 “Young people lack many of the soft skills needed for business today; things like how to conduct yourself in an interview, time management or when to use a cell phone.
 Our next generation of workers need these skills to be successful, and we can help them learn these skills.”

 On a Personal Note